huhrichard/DEEP_extraction/README.md

 ## Pipeline Summary

-In the `deep_main.py` script, it performs the DEEP extraction on single health outcome, including frequent profile extraction via 100 runs of XGBoost and statistical assessment of the frequent profiles with potential confounders.
+In the `deep_main.py` script, it performs the DEEP extraction on single health outcome, including **frequent profile extraction via 100 runs of XGBoost** and **statistical assessment of the frequent profiles with potential confounders**.

 After running DEEP on the multiple health outcomes, `merge_multiple_outcomes.py` merges the results into 1 and performs the FDR correction.

 ## Contact
 In case of issues with the code, please let us know through the Issues functionality and/or contact Yan-Chak Li [yan-chak.li@mssm.edu](mailto:yan-chak.li@mssm.edu) and Gaurav Pandey [gaurav.pandey@mssm.edu](mailto:gaurav.pandey@mssm.edu).